Mateget/pixelmon-ranking/readme.md

 I made it for a server I work on you may enconter issues trying it feel free to report issues

+Known BUG : if there is no entry in the ignored player table all request return empty just add on entry /rankignore <improbable username>